krisyotam/sse-archiver/README.md

 # Simple Stack Exchange Archiver

-A single shell script that archives any Stack Exchange user profile into a fully self-contained static website.
-All pages, questions, answers, and navigation work offline with no external dependencies.
+Archives any Stack Exchange user profile into a self-contained static website.
+One command, one directory, everything works offline.

 ## What it does

-1. Downloads the 5 profile tab pages (top, accounts, reputation, activity, subscriptions)
+1. Downloads all 5 profile tab pages (top, accounts, reputation, activity, subscriptions)
-2. Detects and captures all pagination (questions, answers, activity)
+2. Detects and captures paginated content (questions, answers, activity)
-3. Downloads every linked question page across all SE sites
+3. Downloads every linked question page across all SE network sites
-4. Generates and runs a stitch script that:
-   - Rewrites tab navigation to local files
-   - Inlines paginated content with client-side JS switchers
-   - Rewrites all question/answer links to local pages
-   - Kills remaining external links (converts to non-clickable spans)
+4. Runs a generated stitch script that rewrites navigation to local files, inlines pagination with JS switchers, localizes question/answer links, and removes dead external links
 5. Cleans up temp files

-The result is a directory you can serve with any static file server or browse directly from the filesystem.
+The output is a directory you can serve with any static file server or open directly in a browser.

 ## Requirements